randyaliased/acspjbook/book/intro.md

 #### How to use this book

+It's strongly recommended to run this website on a laptop/desktop as opposed to a phone.
 Each notebook or chapter consists of two sections (i) an area of text (written in Markdown) which will explain the mathematical concept, and (ii) a code snippet where you can modify and execute the code to see the result.

 At the start of each notebook, here's what you need to do: